nwrenger/schiller-db/README.md

 The Server calls are:

-- 8 for data table criminal and absence
+- 8 for data table criminal and Workless
 - 6 for data table user
 - 5 for logins (create, fetch, edit, delete, delete_all)
 - stats - getting general statistics/infos